WinVector/zmPDSwR/bioavailability/README.md

 ```

 What we have done is simulate a drug optimization managed to increase human intestine absorption (presumably by making changes that directly worked in that domain) that happened to lose Caco2 permeability as we went.
-Remember there is not causal relation between Caco2 permeability and absorption in the human small intestine- they just tend to be correlated.
+Remember there is not a completely causal relation between Caco2 permeability and absorption in the human small intestine- but they are correlated through many shared factors (and are not identical because of many un-shared factors).

 ```r